MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/coordinatesystems/coordinatesystems.md

 * Isotropic: All directions are equivalent
 * Orthogonal: Coordinate axes are orthogonal to each other

 The origin of the world coordinate system can be anywhere and is not clearly defined.
-Origins of the other coordinate systems are always relative to the origin of the world coordinates.
+Origins of the other coordinate systems can always be mapped to the world coordinate system.
+In case of DICOM images, this mapping is defined by DICOM tags.

 ### World coordinates in MeVisLab
 You can show the world coordinates in MeVisLab by using the following example network: